 Bradford Millennium Way

-This waymarked circular walk takes you on a tour of some of most beautiful countryside, pretty villages and attractive moorland in West Yorkshire.
+This long distance, waymarked circular walk takes you on a tour of some of most beautiful countryside, pretty villages and attractive moorland in the Bradford area of West Yorkshire.

 The walk starts on Shipley Green, just north of Shipley town centre.
 You then head north to Weecher Reservoir, passing the lovely Shipley Glen and Baildon Moor on the way.